-Children’s Mercy Hospital in conjunction with Truman Medical Center invites area high school students to explore healthcare careers with Medical Explorer Post 2500.
-Meetings are held monthly October through May on Monday evening, and feature in-depth study of a different area of healthcare.
-Students tour hospital departments and learn about the career options available to them.
+Children’s Mercy Kansas City in conjunction with Truman Medical Center invites area high school students to explore healthcare careers with Medical Explorer Post 2500.
+Meetings are held on the first Monday of each month October through April and feature in-depth study of a different area of healthcare.
+Students learn about the career options available to them from various hospital departments.
 Hospital staff and healthcare providers share their experience, training, and job duties providing students first-hand knowledge of their day to day activities and responsibilities.
-Students have an opportunity to assume leadership roles in the Post, perform community service hours, and shadow an employee in a specific hospital department.
-Student leaders serve on the Hospital Hill Explorer Advisory Board and help plan programs, special activities, and run meetings.
+Students have an opportunity to assume leadership roles in the Post as a returning student and perform community service hours.

 Oxford Animal Hospital

 Exploring is a national program that allows high school students the opportunity for in depth exposure to a number of different careers, in this case, veterinary medicine.
 You will learn what it takes to become a veterinarian or veterinary technician, animal anatomy and physiology, medicine, preventive medicine, equipment used, different career paths one can take, hospital tours and much more.
 Monthly meetings will take place throughout the school year, and you will learn how you can get started in this career field with volunteer opportunities within the community.
 Additionally, guest speakers will present focusing on one of the exciting specialties available in the field of veterinary medicine.
 If this career interests you, then come join us and check it out!

 BluePearl Veterinary Partners: 11950 W 110th St, Overland Park, KS 66210